 Nothing decreases the value and appeal of your home like an outdated bathroom, but you don’t have to break the bank to complete a bathroom makeover.
-A new vanity and faucet, some paint, and some bathroom decorating ideas can give your bathroom a much-needed facelift in just a weekend.
+Some paint, a new vanity and faucet, and a few decorating and design ideas can give your bathroom a much-needed facelift, in just one weekend.

-Before you begin, stop by your local True Value hardware store for the tools, products and expert advice you need to start right, and then follow the steps below.
+Before you begin, stop by your local True Value hardware store for the tools, products and expert advice you need to start right.
+Then follow the steps below.

-Your vanity is one of the most used items in your home and so it can quickly look worn and dingy and make your bathroom look the same.
+Your vanity is one of the most-used items in your home.
+It can quickly look worn and dingy and make your whole bathroom look the same.
 Replacing your vanity can be a great way to make a big impact on your bathroom makeover.
 Vanities are available in a variety of colors, dimensions and finishes, ranging from inexpensive basic models to designer originals.
 When you’re shopping for a new one, pay attention to size — you can go a little larger than your existing vanity, as long as the replacement won’t crowd existing fixtures or overpower the room.

 - Consider the best sink height for your needs.
 Do you have young children?
-If so, choose a low vanity so they can reach the sink.
-Vanities that are a few inches taller are easier for adults, who don’t have to bend as much to use them.
+If so, choose a low vanity that will allow them to reach the sink.
+Vanities that are a few inches taller are easier for adults, who won’t have to bend as much to use them

-- If you already have a wood vanity, you may consider sanding down and staining the bottom half of your vanity a different color and simply replacing the sink, faucet and cabinet hardware for a more budget friendly option with the same amount of impact.
+- If you have a wood vanity, you may consider sanding it down and staining the bottom a new color.
+Then simply replace the sink, faucet and cabinet hardware, for a more budget-friendly option with the same amount of impact.

 If you are installing a new vanity, follow these steps to remove the old unit and install its replacement:

-Use a pencil to draw the outline of your new vanity on the wall where you plan to mount it.
-Measure the vanity’s height and width at its highest point, and draw a corresponding line on the wall.
+Use a pencil to draw the outline of your new vanity on the wall, where you plan to mount it.
+Measure the vanity’s height and width at its highest point and draw a corresponding line on the wall.
 Now draw vertical lines down to the bottom on both sides.
-Be exact, and make sure your lines are straight by using a straight edge tool such as a yardstick.
+Be exact, and make sure your lines are straight, by using a straight edge tool such as a yardstick.
 Use a stud finder to locate any wall studs that may be located within the outline you just drew.
 Mark their location with your pencil.
 They will provide a sturdy base for anchoring the vanity to the wall.
-If your vanity has a back panel, be sure to make holes for the pipes extending from the wall.
-Mark on the back with a pencil the location of the pipes and cut holes using a jigsaw or drywall saw.
+If your vanity has a back panel, be sure to cut holes into it to fit the pipes extending from the wall.
+Mark the location of the pipes with a pencil and cut holes using a jigsaw or drywall saw.

-Slide the vanity into place, following the outline you drew and align the holes you just cut for the pipes.
+Following the outline you drew, align the holes you cut for the pipes and slide the vanity into place.
 Use a level to make sure the unit is straight and even on all sides.
 If the vanity isn’t level, it’s probably not the unit that’s to blame.
-Often the culprit is an uneven floor.
-If the vanity is not level, even it up by placing wooden shims underneath.
+Often, the culprit is an uneven floor.
+Place wooden shims under the vanity’s low end, until it is level.

-Fasten the vanity to the wall using washers and 3'' wood screws (check again to ensure it is level before tightening).
-Use a power drill to drive screws into the wall and into the studs for a secure installation.
-Seal its entire top edge to the wall with a bead of latex caulk.
+Fasten the vanity to the wall using washers and 3'' wood screws (check again to ensure it is level, before tightening).
+Use a power drill to drive screws into the wall and into the studs, for a secure installation.
+Seal the entire top edge to the wall with a bead of latex caulk.
 If you removed the vanity doors, replace them now.